computationclub/computationclub.github.io/.github/issue_template.md

 - [ ] Find a volunteer to open and close the meeting using our [standard opening](https://github.com/computationclub/computationclub.github.io/wiki/Starting-a-meeting) and [closing remarks](https://github.com/computationclub/computationclub.github.io/wiki/Running-a-retrospective)
 - [ ] Find a volunteer to share the chapter during the meeting via AirPlay
 - [ ] Find a volunteer for REPL exercises via AirPlay
-- [ ] find a volunteer to take notes
+- [ ] Find a volunteer to take notes
 - [ ] [Update the meeting checklist template](https://github.com/computationclub/computationclub.github.io/edit/master/.github/issue_template.md) based on your experiences using it.
 Maybe we've missed something, or the timings need to be improved?
 - [ ] Open a new issue with the above template, called "Organise next meeting".